Kimchi

 EVAL_POINTS = 2

 .
-This is the number of points that the prover has to evaluate their polynomials at. ( and where will be deterministically generated.)ZK_ROWS = 3
+This is the number of points that the prover has to evaluate their polynomials at. ($\zeta$ and $\zeta\omega$ where $\zeta$ will be deterministically generated.)ZK_ROWS = 3

 .
 This is the number of rows that will be randomized to provide zero-knowledgeness.
 Note that it only needs to be greater or equal to the number of evaluations (2) in the protocol.
 Yet, it contains one extra row to take into account the last constraint (final value of the permutation accumulator).
 (TODO: treat the final constraint separately so that ZK_ROWS = 2)